Universality for polynomial invariants on ribbon graphs with half-ribbons: Polynomial invariant for HR-equivalent ribbon graphs

 The following statement holds.

-\begin{lemma} If two ribbon graphs with flags $\cG$ and $\cG'$ are flag-equivalent, then for any edge $e$ in $\cG$ and $\cG'$, $\cG\vee e$ and $\cG'\vee e$ are flag-equivalent. \end{lemma} \proof We shall establish that a single flag move operation commute with cutting an edge $e$ in $\cG$.
+\begin{lemma} If two ribbon graphs with HRs $\cG$ and $\cG'$ are HR-equivalent, then for any edge $e$ in $\cG$ and $\cG'$, $\cG\vee e$ and $\cG'\vee e$ are HR-equivalent. \end{lemma} \proof We shall establish that a single HR move operation commute with cutting an edge $e$ in $\cG$.
 In order to do so, we must observe that there exists a number of connected components of the boundary graph which may pass through the edge $e$ and pay attention on how these components get modified under the two processes.

-We call $\cG'$ the graph obtained from $\cG$ after the flag move.
+We call $\cG'$ the graph obtained from $\cG$ after the HR move.
 A case by case study is required.

 \begin{enumerate} \item[(i)] Assume that no connected component of the boundary graph passes through $e$.
 This means that there is one closed face or there are two closed faces passing through $e$.
-Consider in $\cG$ a flag move giving $\cG'$.
-The flag cannot visit the closed face(s) passing through $e$.
-Then after cutting $e$, the flag cannot be hooked on the (1 or 2) boundary connected components which are generated in $\cG' \vee e$.
-If we start by cutting $e$ in $\cG$ and perform the same flag move in $\cG \vee e$, the flag cannot still visit the boundary components generated by the cut.
+Consider in $\cG$ a HR move giving $\cG'$.
+The HR cannot visit the closed face(s) passing through $e$.
+Then after cutting $e$, the HR cannot be hooked on the (1 or 2) boundary connected components which are generated in $\cG' \vee e$.
+If we start by cutting $e$ in $\cG$ and perform the same HR move in $\cG \vee e$, the HR cannot still visit the boundary components generated by the cut.

 \item[(ii)] Assuming now that, through $e$ pass one closed face and one boundary connected component.
 Cutting $e$ merges the close face to the boundary component.
-The reasoning is similar to the above point (i) (in the sense that the flag cannot be hooked to the sector generated by the closed face) and the operations commute.
+The reasoning is similar to the above point (i) (in the sense that the HR cannot be hooked to the sector generated by the closed face) and the operations commute.

 \item[(iii)] Let us consider now that there is no closed face passing through $e$.
 Two situations, A and B, might occur:

 A) We have a unique boundary component $C$ passing through $e$.
 This case further divides into two possibilities: